1957 Tour de France: Race overview

 The first stage was won by André Darrigade, who had also won the first stage in the previous edition.
 The first stages were run in hot weather, and many cyclists had to give up.
 After six stages, there were only 83 cyclists remaining, from the 120 that started.

 In the second stage, Darrigade's teammate Privat took over the yellow jersey.
 The Luxembourg favourite, Charly Gaul, abandoned on that stage due to sickness.

 In the fifth stage, French cyclist Jacques Anquetil took the lead in the general classification, so in the sixth stage he wore the yellow jersey for the first time in his career.
 It was too early in the race to defend that jersey, so two days later he allowed regional cyclist Nicolas Barone to take the yellow jersey.
 One day later the French national team took back the yellow jersey, when Jean Forestier took the lead by 15 minutes.

 In the ninth stage, Spanish climber Bahamontes abandoned.
 In stage 10, the first mountain stage, Anquetil took the lead back.
 Although Gastone Nencini won the stage, Anquetil was only one and a half minute behind, which was enough.
 In the second mountain stage the riders remained calm, as the French team was superior and dominated the race.

 In the second part of the fifteenth stage, a short time trial of 10 km, Anquetil won his first time trial in the Tour de France.

 In the Pyrenées from stage 16 to stage 18, the attack on Anquetil's leading position did not take place.
-In stage 16, the weather had turned bad, with coldness, rain, hail and fog, which made the course dangerous.
+In stage 16 the weather turned bad, with cold, rain, hail and fog, which made the course dangerous.
 Several cyclists fell: Nello Lauredi broke his wrist and abandoned the race, and Stanislas Bober had to abandon due to a shoulder injury.
 The main victims of the bad weather were reporter Alex Virot and his motor cyclist René Wagner, who fell from their motor; Virot died on the spot, and the motor cyclist on the way to the hospital.
 It was the only accident that Wagner ever had in his career.

 Before stage 18, the French team had the first three places in the general classification with Anquetil, Forestier and Mahé.
 In stage 18, the last mountain stage, Anquetil was in good shape, and he attacked early on.
 But in the food zone he missed his food bag, and some time later he was out of energy.
 Several cyclists passed him, but later in the stage Anquetil got help and finished only two and a half minutes after the winner Nencini.

 Marcel Janssens and Adolf Christian were in the leading group, while Forestier and Mahé lost considerable time, so Janssens and Christian took the podium places.
 Anquetil was still leading, and nobody doubted that he would win the race, especially because there was still an individual time trial coming up, Anquetil's specialty.
 And indeed, Anquetil won that time trial with a margin of more than two minutes.